CalebQ42/stupid-backend/README.md

   username: "name",
   password: "hashed password", //I need to do research on security before I really set this part up...
   email: "email@email.com" //Probably won't be present or used for a while.
 Only present to be used in the future for account recovery.
+  failed: 0, //Failed logins.
+  lastTimeout: 0, //Unix timestamp of the last timeout issued.
+Timout length is TBD based on failed.
 }
 ```